ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 }
 ```

-As you can see the new `ErrorDriver` class is injected into the `PersonsSteps` class via [context injection](https://docs.specflow.org/projects/specflow/en/latest/Bindings/Context-Injection.html).
+As you can see the new `ErrorDriver` class is injected into the `PersonSteps` class via [context injection](https://docs.specflow.org/projects/specflow/en/latest/Bindings/Context-Injection.html).
 The person specific `Given` and `Then` steps are unaltered.
 The `When` step no longer has a `try catch` block.
 Instead the action of retrieving a person is passed into the `TryExecute` method of the `ErrorDriver` class as a lambda.
 The `TryExecute` method will catch any exception as you'll see in moment.
 The `_actualException` private field is no longer used and has been removed.

 #### New generic ErrorSteps